 Pinpointing the true mechanism that underlies the calming effects of linalool is a critical step in developing clinical treatments for humans.
 The research team designed a trial involving mice to investigate whether the smell of linalool, and the subsequent stimulation of olfactory neurons, may be responsible for the relaxation associated with the compound.

 “We observed the behavior of mice exposed to linalool vapor, to determine its anxiolytic effects,” said Dr. Kashiwada.
 “As in previous studies, we found that linalool odor has an anxiolytic effect in normal mice.
 Notably, this did not impair their movement.”
+The calming effect of lavender could help treat anxiety, study finds

 On the other hand, there was no anxiolytic effect found in mice who had lost their sense of smell after their olfactory neurons were destroyed.
 This discovery implies that the scent of linalool triggers olfactory signals that promote relaxation.